 Clear role definition, empowered with authority and connected to the mission

-“When a government leader creates a role like a [CINO] and defines it too broadly,” Jen Pahlka comments, “It’s usually driven by a diagnosis that’s hard to argue with: ossified processes and practices, lack of questioning of the status quo, resulting in low performance.
+“When a government leader creates a role like a [CINO] and defines it too broadly,” Jen Pahlka comments, “it is usually driven by a diagnosis that’s hard to argue with: ossified processes and practices, lack of questioning of the status quo, resulting in low performance.
 Too much structure and overly prescriptive solutions seem to be the problem, so giving a [CINO] a lot of freedom to do whatever is necessary to change the organization seems like the right answer.
-But it can end up looking like a bit of magical thinking.
+But it can end up looking like a bit of magical thinking.”
+[Pahlka, J., “The CIO Problem, Part 2: Innovation,” Medium, May 31, 2016.]
 In creating a CINO role, senior leadership needs to ensure the position has a direct connection between responsibilities and actual authority to execute on strategy and innovation.
 It’s also essential that innovation champions have metrics and measurements for tracking success that are also in alignment with agency priorities.

-Flexibility can be both a feature and a bug

-While the CINO role is flexible, the role is also inherently ambiguous.
-This is complicated by the fact that no standard exists for a CINO’s role in the public or private sectors.
-One former CINO reports that reputation as an innovator preceded him, leading some in his agency to look to him to be the main idea generator [Source].
-However, it is generally CINOs agree that this is not the responsibility of the CINO [Source].

-In another agency, an informant notes, “The role of CINO has morphed a lot.
-The title is a misnomer, because people tried to develop a set of authorities, but connections need to be made so that it is not an enigma. […] Defining the role and how it has accrued to the rest of the organization would be meaningful.”
+[Kalil, T., in-person interview by Policy Design Lab, July 21, 2016].

 Managing risks of personality-driven change, or, ensuring sustainability with turnover